-April 30, 2021
+May 31, 2021

-This Management Discussion and Analysis ("MD&A") of Eminent Gold Corp. (formerly Navy Resources Corp.) ("Eminent" or the "Company") has been prepared by management as of April 30, 2021.
+This Management Discussion and Analysis ("MD&A") of Eminent Gold Corp. (formerly Navy Resources Corp.) ("Eminent" or the "Company") has been prepared by management as of May 31, 2021.

-This management's discussion and analysis ("MD&A") is provided to enable the reader to assess material changes in financial condition and results of operations of the Company for the fiscal year ended December 31, 2020.
-This MD&A should be read in conjunction with the audited consolidated financial statements of the Company for the fiscal year ended December 31, 2020, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This management's discussion and analysis ("MD&A") is provided to enable the reader to assess material changes in financial condition and results of operations of the Company for the fiscal period ended March 31, 2021.
+This MD&A should be read in conjunction with the audited consolidated financial statements of the Company for the fiscal three months ended March 31, 2021, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 This MD&A complements and supplements but does not form part of the Company's consolidated financial statements.

 This MD&A contains forward-looking statements.
 Statements regarding the adequacy of cash resources to carry out the Company's exploration programs or the need for future financing are forward-looking statements.
-All forward-looking statements, including those not specifically identified herein, are made subject to cautionary language on page 12.
+All forward-looking statements, including those not specifically identified herein, are made subject to cautionary language on page 11.
 Readers are advised to refer to the cautionary language when reading any forward-looking statements.

 All dollar amounts contained herein are expressed in Canadian dollars unless otherwise indicated.
-This MD&A has been prepared as of April 30, 2021.
+This MD&A has been prepared as of May 31, 2021.